DigitalCoreNZ/hashnode/cm4gx8wng000209l4flhc0jwf.md

 # Connecting to the QNAP NAS.

+QNAP is a company, and brand of NAS (network attacked storage) devices.

 * I use a utility called [Qfinder Pro](https://www.qnap.com/en/software/qfinder-pro) that helps connect my PC to my NAS.

 * Once access to my NAS is established, I edit the following file so the default system directories point to the equivalent NAS directories: